Bancroft School Indoor Soccer League Rules & Regulations

 - Maximum players at a game per week is 15

-- Youth players’ age eligibility shall be used by the USYSA.
+- Youth players’ age eligibility shall be used by the MAYSA

 PROOF OF AGE

-- If a Coach challenges another Coach about a child’s age, the Challenged Coach has ONLY 24 hours to provide a birth certificate.
+- All Coaches challenge about age or grade MUST be made to the League Director.
+The Challenged Coach has ONLY 24 hours to provide a birth certificate.
 Therefore, we request that coaches carry a copy of each player’s birth certificate or proof of age at all contests.

 - Any player who falsifies his or her age or uses a false birth certificate shall be banned from the Bancroft School Indoor Soccer League.